piratfm/esp8266-tag/README.md

 # esp8266-tag
 Simple WiFi MAC tracking tag.

-This software for esp8266 module tracks specific MAC-address existance on the local network and send stats to data collector.
+This software for esp8266 module periodically tracks specific MAC-address existance on the local network and send stats to data collector.
+Default - is once per 5 minute if host is alive and once per 10 minutes if host is down.
+At other time device going to deep sleep mode and eats 70uA of the battery (GPIO16 must be connected to RESET pin).

 use user_config.h to set needed parameters, like wifi network params,  target mac to search, timing, stats collector keys.